 Transylvanian castles must surely be a top destination if you are a castle lover.
 The whole historical region of Transylvania Romania deserves to be seen and discovered.
 And this is not just for the myth of Dracula, but also for the spectacular panorama, including its gothic, Harry Potter style castles and other hidden gems.
 There are lots of fun things to do in Romania.
 And a castle tour is definitely one of them.
 However, it is difficult to choose which Transylvania castle to visit.

 Here we offer just a top 5 Transylvanian castles menu that should be on your active travel plate.
-In recent years, different NGOs have shown a lot of interest in reconditioning more and more castles and other medieval manors.
+In recent years, different NGOs have shown a lot of interest in reconditioning more and more castles and other medieval buildings.
 They are now waiting for tourists to enjoy these fairylike places.
-Moreover, if you’re looking for pleasant experiences in Romania with kids, some of these chateaus offer accommodation.
+Moreover, if you’re looking for pleasant experiences in Romania with kids, some of these castles offer accommodation.
 Here’s our selection for an unforgettable castle break:

 The Legendary Transylvanian Castles

 The Bran Castle was built by the Teutonic Knights around 1212, then it was conquered by the Saxons toward the end of the 13th century and became an important trading hub.
 Vlad the Impaler used it quite often as a stopover during his bloody incursions into Transylvania in the mid 15th century, and that’s how Count Dracula’s legend came to be.
 The castle stands 84 miles North of Bucharest and 16 miles South-West of Brașov, and the scenery is breathtaking.
 Kids and adults alike would have a blast playing around and reveling in the local Romanian culture, history, and gastronomy.
 Bran is without a doubt the best place to start your adventure travel in Transylvania.